The Volvo C30 R-Design is the nearest thing to a dedicated sports car in the present Volvo model range.

 Volvo's chassis experts have put the new R-Design chassis through a regime of intensive tests throughout Europe.
-The programme has included narrow, twisting lanes in England, high speed driving on the German autobahn as well as icy winter roads in the very north of Scandinavia.
+The programme has included narrow, twisting lanes in England, high-speed driving on the German autobahn and icy winter roads in the very north of Scandinavia.

 New colour-matched body kit

 The most noticeable design change is an all-new body kit featuring a redesigned front and rear.
 The body kit is colour-coordinated with the rest of the body, giving the impression that the car has been lowered more than the actual 10 mm reduction in ride height.
 The new C30 R-Design is also equipped with five-spoke Cratus wheels that are the hallmark of the R-Design range.
 The interior is now available with dramatic new black upholstery as an alternative.

 The R-Design package allows customers the choice of seven exterior body colours and offers a range of specially designed exterior and interior details.

 R-Design attracts new customers

 The R-Design model has been designed for the discerning younger customer segment looking for a personalised car with an exclusive, sporty nature.